knightmoves-curriculum/advanced-c-sharp/010-custom-response/README.md

     }
 }
 ```
+Allowing a raw exception to be displayed to the client is very dangerous.
+Form a single error stack anyone can learn alot about your application and find ways to exploit it's vulnerabilities.
+Instead we should catch the error and return a 500 with a custom response.

-In the coding exercise, you will ...
+In the coding exercise, you will use a custom Http response.

 ## Main Points